LuigiSigillo/NextRoom/Architecture/Architecture.md

 ### Bluetooth beacon

 We will use the concept of bluetooth beacons.
-In this way an IoT device will recognize the smartphones in one room using a bluetooth scan and checking the replies from the smartphones.
+In this way an IoT device will recognize the smartphones in one section using a bluetooth scan and checking the replies from the smartphones.
 Using the [Bluetooth Low Energy (BLE).](https://doc.riot-os.org/group__ble.html#details)

 ### LoRaWan

 To connect the board to the cloud and retrieve the data we will use the LoRaWan protocol and as well the network services provided by [The Things Network](https://www.thethingsnetwork.org/).
-We have find out that there is a TTN gateway that covers the area of the museum, thus we will rely on it.
+We have find out that there is a TTN gateway that covers the area of the Sapienza "Museo dell'Arte Classica", thus we will rely on it.

 ## Cloud infrastructure